gebnar/PythonDynamicDict/README.md

 - Dynamic Nesting -- Any dictionary added to a dynamic is automatically converted to a dynamic, allowing seamless nesting of dynamic objects.
 - Keys as Attributes -- Keys and Values can be accessed and set using dot notation or key notation.
+    - Any non-alphanumeric characters in dictionary keys will be replaced with underscores to be usable as attributes.
+Please note: this renaming could result in duplicate keys.
+Behavior of duplicate keys is undefined (the last one evaluated will be set, but ordering isn't guaranteed).
 - Direct Callables -- Keys can be assigned to functions, which allows calling them directly using dot notation.
     - Functions added to a dynamic object are not class methods, and do not have access to the `self` instance context.
 - Dictionary Compatibility -- Dynamic objects support common pythonic dictionary operations like iteration, item retrieval, and containment checks.